robot144/singularity_tools/geoserver/singularity.md

 ## Concept

 The docker version for geoserver can be downloaded directly using:
 `singularity pull docker://thinkwhere/geoserver`
 However, geoserver will try to

 ## Recipe

+To run singularity on the H6c7:
+- `module load singularity/3.8.0`

 Here are some steps to build and start geoserver:
 - `./build.sh`